chriquidov/ITCscrapping/README.md

 ## Project purpose
 ---
 In this project we tried to extract as much data as possible from the website [Indeed](https://www.indeed.com/jobs?q=Data%20Scientist&l=United%20States&vjk=92ecfcf3e426868a), in which one can find a big amount of job offers, including lots of information regarding his own profession.
+We also used an API from CarreerJet to feed more jobs.
+All the found jobs and meta-data can be stored in a MySql database.

 ## Results
 ---
 The Scrapper is now able to be worked from the command line, scrapping:
-- Job offers corresponding to a specific title entered by the user, scrapping the number of job offers required by the user
+- Job offers corresponding to a specific title entered by the user, scrapping the number of job offers required by the user An answer to a prompt can allow the use of the API from CarreerJet for more Job findings.

  ### 1. Information gathered for each job offer:
 -	Title
 - Company
 -	Location
 -	Salary (in dollar per year - if provided by the company)
 -	Job Type (Full-Time, part-time, etc… - if provided by the company)